tikeswar/kido/README.md

 For testing:  `kido/code/kido_test.ipynb`
 Specify the test dir, in this case: `kido/batch99_test/`
 In the test dir make four sub-dirs called `audio`, `images`, `model`, and `splits`
-Store the word-keystrokes m4a (unsplitted) at: `kido/batch99_test/audio/`
+Store the keystrokes audio m4a (unsplitted) at: `kido/batch99_test/audio/`
 Make sure the file name is the word itself (type only alphabets and all lowercase).
-For example `iloveu.m4a` should be the file name for the keystrokes audio typing `iloveu`.
+For example, `iloveu.m4a` should be the file name for the keystrokes audio typing `iloveu`.
 The python script will automatically convert m4a to wav, split, and generate spectrograms.
 Store the trained model at: `kido/batch99_test/model/` and specify the file name in the script.